google/highway/g3doc/quick_reference.md

 ## Notation in this doc

+By vector 'lanes', we mean the 'elements' of that vector.
+Analogous to the lanes of a highway or swimming pool, most operations act on each lane independently, but it is possible for lanes to interact and change order via 'swizzling' ops.

 *   `T` denotes the type of a vector lane (integer or floating-point);
 *   `N` is a size_t value that governs (but is not necessarily identical to) the number of lanes;